What They Do: Orthotists and prosthetists design and fabricate medical supportive devices and measure and fit patients for them.

-Orthotists and prosthetists hold about 8,300.
-The industries that employ the most orthotists and prosthetists are as follows:
+Orthotists and prosthetists hold about 10,000 jobs.
+The largest employers of orthotists and prosthetists are as follows:

 Orthotists and prosthetists who fabricate orthotics and prosthetics may be exposed to health or safety hazards when handling certain materials, but there is little risk of injury if workers follow proper procedures, such as wearing goggles, gloves, and masks.

 Get the education you need: Find schools for Orthotists and Prosthetists near you!

 Orthotists and prosthetists need a master's degree and certification.
 Both orthotists and prosthetists must complete a residency before they can be certified.

 All orthotists and prosthetists must complete a master's degree in orthotics and prosthetics.
 These programs include courses in upper and lower extremity orthotics and prosthetics, spinal orthotics, and plastics and other materials used for fabrication.
 In addition, orthotics and prosthetics programs have a clinical component in which the student works under the direction of an orthotist or prosthetist.